-2021 Bonuses
+2023 Bonuses

-We maintain an annual performance-based cash bonus program in which Ms. Landsem and Mr. Vos participated in 2021.
-The 2021 annual bonuses for Ms. Landsem and Mr. Vos were targeted at 50% of their respective base salaries.
+We maintain an annual performance-based bonus program in which Ms. Landsem, Mr. Vos and Ms. Smith participated in 2023.
+The 2023 annual bonuses were targeted at the following percentages of their respective base salaries: 80% for Ms. Landsem, 60% for Mr. Vos and 50% for Ms. Smith.